oobianom/r2shortcode/README.md

 [![CRAN\_Status\_Badge](https://www.r-pkg.org/badges/version/r2shortcode)](https://cran.r-project.org/package=r2shortcode) [![](https://cranlogs.r-pkg.org/badges/grand-total/r2shortcode)](https://cran.r-project.org/package=r2shortcode)

+__Have you come across packages with function names that are either too long or too similar to another frequently used function?
+Well, what if you can change those function names and still use the package?__

 Shorten function names of packages.
 Make it easier to use.
 Write long descriptive functions in your R package.
 Users have the choice to use the long form of the function name or shorten the functions using the r2shortcode package.

 ![](http://coursewhiz.org/mainsite/img/r2shortcode.jpg)